Space Waste & Debris: The Biggest Problem We Can’t See

 17,500 mph is nearly seven times faster than a speeding bullet (a bullets travel at roughly 1,700 mph).
 At that speed, space debris can cause extensive damage to anything that it collides with.

+To make matters worse, space debris isn’t colliding with stationary objects.
+According to NASA, the average impact speed of a piece of orbital debris running into another moving object is 22,370 miles per hour (roughly 13x faster than a speeding bullet).
 NASA also points out that being hit by a piece of debris smaller than half an inch around, as it travels at about six miles per second, would be like being hit by a bowling ball traveling at 300 miles per hour.

-To Stay Updated With Such Type Of Stuff and Many More Subscribe To Our Blog so You Never miss any Update.
+To Stay Updated With Such Type Of Stuff and Many More Subscribe To Our Blogso You Never miss any Update.

 Comments